EventFlow: Visual Analysis of Temporal Event Sequences and Advanced Strategies for Healthcare Discovery

-- Users can watch the videos above, or refer to the EventFlow Manual, which covers all the major features of EventFLow and includes a large number of detailed videos.
+- Please see the EventFlow Manual, which covers all the major features of EventFLow and includes a large number of detailed videos.

-- To learn more about the EventFlow data format, go to the EventFlow data format section in the user manual.
+- Quick look at the simple EventFlow data format: see EventFlow data format section in the user manual.

-- Users can also participate in our workshops (example from 2015) and EventFlow User Group Meeting to share their experiences using EventFlow, and ideas for potential improvements.
+- You can also review the workshop pages (2016; 2015; and 2014) to see how users shared their experiences using EventFlow, and ideas for potential improvements.

 [BEST REFERENCE] Simplification of temporal event sequences: